zZissou/rails_bog_app-1/README.md

-In the Terminal, running `rails routes` or `rake routes` will list all your routes.
+In the Terminal, running `rails routes` will list all your routes.
 You'll see that some routes have a "prefix" listed.
 These routes have associated route helpers, which are methods Rails creates to generate URLs.
 The format of a route helper is `prefix_path`.
 For example, `creatures_path` is the full route helper for `GET /creatures` (the creatures index).
 We often use route helpers to generate URLs in forms, links, and controllers.

 #### 4. Set up the creatures controller and `index` action